synaptics-astra/doc/yocto.rst

   pokyuser@xyz:/path/to/workspace/sdk/build-XYZ $ bitbake astra-media-oobe

+The ``source meta-synaptics/setup/setup-environment`` will prompt the user to select a machine type.
+Information on machine types can be found in section :ref:`astra_machines`.

 The image can be flashed to an evaluation kit board as described in :ref:`prepare_to_boot`.

 After flashing the board, to log in to the board please refer to :ref:`linux_login`.